Hardback Book Printing

 How do I layout my cover?

 If you compare a hardback book to a paperback, you will notice that the cover on a hardback book is bigger than the insides.
-Therefore hardback book covers need to be designed with this in mind and need to be 6mm wider and 6mm taller than the inside pages.
+Therefore hardback book covers need to be designed with this in mind and both the front and back covers need to be 6mm wider and 6mm taller than the inside pages

-The spine of a hardback book cover should not be supplied separately to the outside front and outside back cover.
-Instead, best designs incorporate an overall wrap around image.
-If you produce the spine in a different colour or a solid block colour, it is likely that some of the colour will be visible on the front or the back cover.
+The spine of a hardback book should be 6mm taller than the inner pages.
+Best designs incorporate an overall wrap around image.
+If you produce the spine in a different colour or a solid block of colour, it is likely that some of the colour will be visible on the front or the back cover.

 We will happily supply you with a diagram showing the correct dimensions including bleed, safe areas and spine width etc. Just get in touch and we will ask all the questions we need.